Dark Places (1974 film): Critical reception

 The Monthly Film Bulletin wrote: "Parts of this rather Hammerish horror are quite ingeniously plotted but how unfortunate that the action should revolve round that most hackneyed of institutions, the old dark house (complete with attendant trappings: the frightened taxi driver who warns that no one from the village goes up to Marr's Grove after dark; the sinister doctor who contrives supernatural manifestations to scare off the new resident).
-Don Sharp has his work cut out for him trying to gee up this old warhorse but achieves a couple of quite agreeable frissons when the moribund Marr suddenly sits bolt upright to gasp his last (Alta, dear God, forgive me"), and when Foster knocks a hole in his bedroom wall thereby releasing a flock of bats.
+Don Sharp has his work cut out for him trying to gee up this old warhorse but achieves a couple of quite agreeable frissons when the moribund Marr suddenly sits bolt upright to gasp his last ("Alta, dear God, forgive me"), and when Foster knocks a hole in his bedroom wall thereby releasing a flock of bats.
 Sharp also manages to keep his head when all about are losing theirs (literally in the case of the two children) during a grisly denouement.
 His timing and discretion keep the carnage just the right side of crude excess."'

 The Los Angeles Times calls it "implausible but rather enjoyable."

-The Daily Breeeze called it "a masterpiece of its kind... an intense psychological thriller that keeps your eyes glued to the screen."
+The Daily Breeze called it "a masterpiece of its kind... an intense psychological thriller that keeps your eyes glued to the screen."

 TV Guide awarded the film 1/5 stars, calling it "mediocre in all respects."

 Dave Sindelar from Fantastic Movie Musings and Ramblings wrote: "Though there’s not a whole lot of novelty to this story of ghostly possession, it does have some interesting points to it.
 I like the way that the protagonist finds himself shuttled back and forth between his life in the present and the life of the possessing spirit in the past.
 Furthermore, the movie is well acted, with solid work from Christopher Lee, Joan Collins, Robert Hardy and Herbert Lom.
 However, the problems eventually sink the production.
 The pace is quite sluggish throughout, and it tends to repeat some of its ideas more often than is strictly necessary.
 Its worst problems arrive towards the end of the movie; the revelations about the past events in the house have a somewhat silly edge to them, and the movie loses a lot of steam in its final moments and ends with a whimper rather than a bang.
 In short, it’s watchable, but not very memorable."